FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: : Evaluating Factual Precision of Long-form Text Generation

 \subsection{Data}

 We perform human evaluation of factual precision based on our definition.
-We prompt the \subjectLM{} to generate {\em people biographies} and evaluate them against Wikipedia for the following reasons. \begin{itemize}[leftmargin=15pt]\itemsep -.2em \item Biographies are objective (not subjective or debatable) and contain specific (not vague) information, satisfying Assumption 1. \item Biographies allow evaluation across diverse nationalities, professions, and levels of rarities. \item Wikipedia offers reasonable coverage of information about people and is reasonably self-consistent, satisfying Assumption 3. \end{itemize}
+We prompt the \subjectLM{} to generate {\em people biographies} and evaluate them against Wikipedia for the following reasons. \begin{itemize}[leftmargin=15pt]\itemsep -.2em \item Biographies are objective (not subjective or debatable) and contain specific (not vague) information, satisfying Assumption 1 in Section~\ref{subsec:data-overview}. \item Biographies allow evaluation across diverse nationalities, professions, and levels of rarities. \item Wikipedia offers reasonable coverage of information about people and is reasonably self-consistent,\footnote{See Appendix~\ref{subsec:annotation-qualitative} for a related analysis.} satisfying Assumption 3. \end{itemize}

 \paragraph{Data collection.} We carefully design an annotation pipeline to assign a factual precision to a long-form generation through the following steps.